A user-friendly service to help you discover outdoor rock climbs with ease.

 Problem statement

-In order to frame the problem I was facing, I used the “How might we” (HMW) technique to turn the obstacles into potential opportunities.
+To frame the problem I was facing, I used the “How might we” (HMW) technique to turn obstacles into opportunities.
 I generated 12 HMW questions and picked three to take into the ideation phase.

 How might we help Erica locate boulders and areas that can be easily read on a map without relying on her phone’s location service?